About the course

 †Previously known as the Cambridge Certificate of Proficiency in English or Cambridge English: Proficiency (CPE)

 Your test must have been taken no more than two years before the start date of your course.
 Our Application Guide provides further information about the English language test requirement.

 You will be required to supply supporting documents with your application, including references and an official transcript.
 See 'How to apply' for instructions on the documents you will need and how these will be assessed.

 Interviews may be held with shortlisted candidates.
 The criteria by which applicants are shortlisted are as follows:

 - proven proficiency in English (in the case of non-native speakers)

 - an excellent research proposal.

-The interviews are normally held by Skype or telephone and will be with two members of faculty; normally with the potential supervisors.
+The interviews are normally held online or by telephone and will be with two members of faculty; normally with the potential supervisors.

-You will asked about your academic background, motivations and future career plans.
-The panel will also discuss your research proposals with you in detail, particularly the research questions and the proposed methodology.
+You will be asked about your academic background, motivations and future career plans.
+The panel will also discuss your research proposals with you in detail, particularly the research questions and the proposed methodology

 The duration of the interview is around 30 minutes.
 You are strongly recommended to indicate times during which you will not be available for an interview in your application form.